Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/tinytreats-introduction.md

 ## Project Setup

+### Get the client

+Visit the [Tiny Treats client repo](https://github.com/nashville-software-school/tinytreats-client) and click the **Use this template** button to get a copy of the project for your Github account.

+### Start the API

 Let's create a new project called "Tiny Treats" - a simple bakery management system where we'll implement authentication.

-1. Create a new ASP.NET Core Minimal API project:
+1. Create a new ASP.NET Core Minimal API project in the directory of your choice.
    ```bash
    dotnet new web -n TinyTreats
    cd TinyTreats